 The Glennie School Strategic Plan 2018 to 2020 covers the key areas of empowered girls, enriched learning, passionate staff, connected community, and sustainable operations.
-You can view a video of the Strategic Plan here or watch the video below.
-You can also download a copy of the Strategic Plan here.
+You can download a copy of the Strategic Plan here.

 Each year the Principal selects a theme for both staff and students to aspire to.

 The 2018 theme of 'Be Like A Girl' culminated in both Junior Years girls and Middle and Senior Years girls performing a song at their respective Speech Day ceremonies that encapsulated what the theme meant to the girls.
-You can view their performances here or watch the video below.
+You can view their performances here.

-The Glennie School Principal, Mrs Kim Cohen, announced that the theme for 2019 would be 'Be The Reason'.
-You can view Mrs Cohen's speech announcing the new theme here or watch the video below.
-During her speech, Mrs Cohen referred to a YouTube clip, 'Unsung Hero', to illustrate what it could mean to 'be the reason' in the lives of others.
+The theme for 2019 was 'Be The Reason'.
+A YouTube clip, 'Unsung Hero', illustrated what it could mean to 'be the reason' in the lives of others.